 Reducing their organization's data center footprint is a goal frequently listed by IT managers aiming to trim power usage and costs.
 But there might be other motivations you haven’t considered, and even some pitfalls.
 To drill into this topic, here’s an excerpt from industry expert Stephen Foskett’s presentation on “Reclaiming Capacity with Data Reduction for Primary Storage” from a recent Storage Decisions New York conference.
-Foskett argues that, while there are some obvious advantages to taking measures to
+Foskett argues that, while there are some obvious advantages to taking measures to reduce data, there can be unexpected consequences in terms of overall storage system performance.

 Pros of data reduction systems